qwertzlbert/spotify-podman/README.md

 [1103/173130.577407:FATAL:memory.cc(40)] Out of memory. size=26214
 ```

-I don't know where this is comming from and I'm still searching for the reason
+I don't know where this is comming from and I'm still searching for the reason,
+but it seems to be related to the actual size of the window.
+Resizing the
+Spotify client to a smaller window will stop this error.
+As soon as you
+maximize it to a certain size this error will show up again and the client will
+crash